 New Zealand White Rabbits (NZW)

 We continuously select our breeding stock for greater heat tolerance.
 Some of the physical characteristics we look for are: large ears (much of a rabbit's heat dissipation is through the ears), long bodies (more room for growing babies), and non-dense fur.
 However, much of our selection is through the use of thorough records on each doe's productivity, specifically in the hottest temperatures or winter breeding slumps.
-As an example, in July/August of 2008 we bred many of our does in a few cool days and then we hit a heat wave of almost a month of greater than 90 degree temperatures (several days exceeding 95 degrees).
+As an example, in July/August of 2008 we bred many of our does in a few cool days and then we hit a heat wave of almost a month of greater than 90 degree temperatures.
 83% of these does bred, had kits, and successfully raised them.
 None of our does or grow out animals died as a result of heat stress even with these extreme temperatures.
 These proven heat tolerant does have become our seed stock for future replacement animals for ourselves and for sale to other producers.

 NZW Price and Availability: